 This post is brought to you by Bare Snacks, but all words and eats are my own.
 Thanks for supporting the sponsors that keep me hungry!

-Apple cider donuts made with oats, almond butter, and apple cider finished with a refined-sugar-free coconut sugar, cinnamon, and apple chip dusting!
+Vegan apple cider donuts made with oats, almond butter, and apple cider finished with a refined-sugar-free cinnamon and apple chip dusting!

 Did you learn any languages during quarantine this year?